Gentleman-Programming/Gentleman.Dots/README.md

 #### File `markdown-preview.lua`

-This file configures the plugin.
+This file configures the plugin [markdown-preview](https://github.com/iamcco/markdown-preview.nvim).
 To preview a mkd file, do `:MarkdownPreview`.

 ```lua
 return {